 Martin led our small group along the sandy beach explaining what to look for and entertaining us with tales of the dinosaur fossils which have been found here over the years.
 The thrilling thing is that anyone can find these fossils: it’s just about being in the right place at the right time.
-Last year nine year-old Isle of Wight resident Daisy Morris had a pterosaur named after her – Vectidraco daisymorrisae – because she’d found the fossilised remains of a previously unknown species four years earlier.
+A few years ago nine year-old Isle of Wight resident Daisy Morris had a pterosaur named after her – Vectidraco daisymorrisae – because she’d found the fossilised remains of a previously unknown species four years earlier.

 125 million years ago there were lots of dinosaurs in this area and their fossils can now be found around the island.
 Martin told us to look for anything black and show it to him, because it could be the fossilised remains of dinosaurs or of wood from log jams.

 As I listened I became more and more determined to find a dinosaur fossil.
 We all kept spotting black things on the sand and showing them to Martin.
 I found a little black stoney thing which he said was a fossilised cast from inside a bivalve.
 Then I spotted an interesting grey, ridged stone which was pronounced a 100 million year old ‘gutter cast’ – apparently these can form in the dips left in the sand by water.
 The walk felt like an intensely absorbing treasure hunt.